 1000 Fifth Avenue

-Guests can access this treasure atop the Met via the elevator in the European Sculpture and Decorative Arts galleries.
-Open seasonally from early May to October, the rooftop delivers panoramic views of Central Park and features a new art installation every summer.
+Guests can access this treasure atop the Metropolitan Museum of Art via the elevator in the European Sculpture and Decorative Arts galleries.
+Open seasonally from early spring through fall, the rooftop delivers panoramic views of Central Park and features a new art installation every summer.
 The café serves specialty drinks, small plates, salads, sandwiches and sweets and on Friday and Saturday nights it becomes a martini bar.
 The rooftop follows the same hours as the museum, so plan accordingly.

 Serra by Birreria